-Chinese Studies is a semester course that seeks to deepen student understanding of Chinese culture, civilization and geopolitical interests.
-Whereas students may have received an introduction to the study of China in their Global Studies course, this senior elective delves deeper into the philosophy, arts, literature and national search for an identity in the modern era.
-Students will also gain exposure to the Chinese spoken and written language.
-An interest in culture, language, arts and literature is strongly recommended for the student of this course.
+Chinese Studies is a one semester elective for juniors and seniors that seeks to deepen student understanding of Chinese culture, society and geopolitical interests.
+It delves deeper into the philosophy, arts, literature and national search for an identity in the modern era.
+Students will be expected to independently read selections from several memoirs and works of non-fiction and craft research projects into presentations.
+Students will also gain exposure to the spoken and written Mandarin Chinese language.